- Conducting and Analyzing Surveys

 Intellectual property is information and original expression that derives its intrinsic value from creative ideas and has commercial value.
 Ownership is subject to international, federal, and state laws and to this University policy.

-· If the intellectual property is scholarly work and/or creative work as defined above.
+- If the intellectual property is scholarly work, creative work, and/or patentable materials as defined above; or

 The University owns the property under the following conditions:

-· If the intellectual property results from research supported by federal, state, or university funds or third-party sponsorship designated to the University; or
+- If the intellectual property results from research supported by federal, state, or university funds.

 The University and faculty/staff/student own the intellectual property jointly:

-· If criteria for University ownership and individual ownership (as set forth above) overlap; or
+- If criteria for University ownership and individual ownership (as set forth above) grant ownership to both parties in a significant or meaningful way; or

 - Naming of Campus Facilities